AkiraSpace21/exp5_controlStatements/README.md

 ---

-### 🔹 Program 3: `if-else-if` Ladder
+### 🔹 Program 3: Number to week

-#### 🎯 Aim:
-To assign grades based on marks.

 #### 🧠 Algorithm:
+Start

+Input number (num)

+Use switch(num) to match:

-1. Start
+1. 1 → Monday
-2. Accept marks from the user
+2. 2 → Tuesday
-3. If marks ≥ 90 → Grade A
+3. 3 → Wednesday
-4. Else if marks ≥ 75 → Grade B
+4. 4 → Thursday
-5. Else if marks ≥ 60 → Grade C
+5. 5 → Friday
-6. Else if marks ≥ 40 → Grade D
+6. 6 → Saturday
-7. Else → Fail
+7. 7 → Sunday
+8. default → Invalid input

-8. End
+End
 ---

-### 🔹 Program 4: `nested if` Statement

-#### 🎯 Aim:
-To check if a number is positive, negative, or zero using nested conditions.
+### 🔹 Program 4: To check if a character is a vowel or consonent

 #### 🧠 Algorithm:
 1. Start
-2. Accept an integer from user
+2. Accept a character from user
-3. If number ≥ 0
-   - If number == 0 → Print "Zero"
+3. If character is equal to a,e,i,o,u or A,E,I,O,U
+   - character is vowel
-   - Else → Print "Positive"
+   - Else
-4. Else → Print "Negative"
+   - is a consonent
 5. End

 ---

-### 🔹 Program 5: `switch-case` Statement

-#### 🎯 Aim:
-To perform basic arithmetic operations using a switch-case.
+### 🔹 Program 5: To perform basic arithmetic operations using a switch-case.

 #### 🧠 Algorithm:
 1. Start